syncfusion-content/uwp-docs/uwp/sftimepicker/Overview.md

 ---
 layout: post
-title: Overview of SfTimePicker control for UWP
+title: Overview of SfTimePicker control | UWP | Syncfusion
-description: Overview of SfTimePicker control for UWP
+description: SfTimePicker control allows users to select and edit the time input.
+It includes features such as formatting and min and max times support.
 platform: uwp
 control: SfTimePicker
 documentation: ug